Is it a webcam? Is it a space droid? No! It’s a sonic vibrator!

 Revel Travel Case:

 (Sold Separately) Filthy Dirty also carries the Revel Body Travel Case.
-They kindly included one in my package.
 By default, the SOL doesn’t come with any sort of storage pouch.
 For just under $20, you receive a zip-up case, a USB charging cable, and a wall adapter.
 I fell in love with this pink satin-lined case.
 The Sol fits snugly into one half of the case.
 On the other side of the case, there’s a drawstring compartment for your charging cable and your clitoral attachments.
 I store my SOL in this case at all times and, when it’s all zipped up, it’s totally discreet.
 I wish Revel included this in the original purchase of the SOL for all customers because it’s the perfect way to store it.
 If you can splurge an extra $20 or so, definitely grab one.
 Filthy Dirty sells it for $17.50.

 The Revel Body SOL comes packaged in a clean white box.
 When you lift the box’s cover, you find the SOL (with the rose attachment already in place) resting on a plastic holder.
 Beneath the holder lies the charger, an information manual, and the two other red attachments.

 The Revel Body Sol is free of phthalates, nickel, and lead.
 For the life of me, I can’t track down what the grey material that covers the SOL is made of.
 Revel warns to not use silicone-based lubricant though, so I’m assuming that it’s a thin layer of firm silicone.
 The red core attachments for your clitoris are definitely made from a soft silicone though.

 To clean the core, push it out from the SOL and clean with soap and warm water before and after each use.
 Revel doesn’t specify in their manual how to clean the Revel Body itself, but (because it’s waterproof), I recommend cleaning it the same way: rinse with warm water and soap.